PeteHaitch/phd_thesis/markdown/paper_reviews.md

 3. They only look at the co-occurence of methylcytosines and not the co-occurence of unmethylated cytosines.
 4. The number of observations per distance is very small in some contexts.
 For example, less than 100 observations per IPD are used in the graph of mCHH co-occurence in the "random" context (Sup.
 Fig. 9).

-## \cite{Lister:2011kg}
+## \citet{Lister:2011kg}

 \cite{Lister:2011kg} is an extension of \cite{Lister:2009hy}.
 Here the authors studied 15 methylC-seq datas, 4 of which were from previous publications.
 These samples came a variety of tissues but can be classified as being either from a cell line that is embryonic stem cell (ESC), induced pluripotent stem cell (iPSC), differentiated cell or _in vitro_ differentiated from pluripotent cell (IVD).

-\cite{Lister:2011kg} used the same analysis methods as they did in \cite{Lister:2009hy}.
+\cite{Lister:2011kg} used similar analysis methods as they did in \cite{Lister:2009hy}.
 Namely, methylcytosines were identified using the Binomial test and DMRs were identified using a sliding window approach.
 The details of the DMR finder are more complicated due to the larger sample size and multiple comparisons made between the 4 classes of cell type.
 For two-group comparisons, the average (smoothed) $\beta$-values in each window were tested for a mean difference using a Wilcoxon test.
 For multi-group comparisons, the Wilcoxon test was replaced by a Kruskall-Wallis one-way analysis of variance.
 The authors corrected the resulting P-values using the Benjamini-Hochberg method (__CITE__).
 Putative DMRs were those with an adjusted P-value < 0.01 and were also required to have a mean-difference greater than some threshold.

 A sliding window approach was also used to identify partially methylated domains.
 The authors did not investigate the dependence structure of DNA methylation.